Adrian Harris

-Adrian Harris (born Adrian Michael Harris; 4 April 1970) is an English actor, playwright and director.
+Adrian Harris (born Adrian Michael Harris) is an English actor, playwright and director.

 Early life

 Harris was born in Kingswood, near Bristol, and attended Kingsfield School.
 Later he trained as an actor at the Academy of Live and Recorded Arts in London.

 Career

 Actor

-He has appeared in roles on TV productions such as Waking The Dead (Series 5) and Five Daughters for BBC1, the BBC3 sitcom Clone, and Teachers for Channel 4.
+He has appeared in roles on TV productions such as This is England for SKY as Duncan Selbie, Waking The Dead (Series 5) and Five Daughters for BBC1, the BBC3 sitcom Clone, and Teachers for Channel 4.
 More recently he was the stage manager in transatlantic sitcom Episodes (series 4, episode 9), Jay Isaacs in Coronation Street and Norman Burnton in BBC1's Casualty as Norman Burnton – the rather nerdy paramedic at Holby ED.

 Theatre roles include Jonathan Crew in Deep Pit and Cliff in Engineers' Blue at Brass Works Theatre (both directed by Anna Girvan), Jimmy in Digits at the Tobacco Factory, Ryan in Drunks and Warriors at the Ustinov Theatre, Bath, Malvolio in RoughHouse's Twelfth Night, Dr. Rank in A Doll's House for SWAN and Laertes/Guildernstern/1st Player in Hamlet for Festival Players Theatre Co – national tour.